JamesPCVR/MusiGui/README.md

 Pronounced `myou-zi-goo-ee`.
 It is a GUI wrapper around the legendary [youtube-dl](https://github.com/ytdl-org/youtube-dl) and AI upscalers: RealSR; Waifu2x; and SRMD.

+Image scaling can be disabled by selecting `Downscale method` as `None`.

 The windows freezes during a download, this application is only single-threaded.
 If your OS says it's "not responding" you probably just need to wait for the download to finish.

 If you ever get stuck or need help; press the handy-dandy `help` button in the program!
 There are also some tooltips (hover for 1 second).